The An Gàrradh Mòr flock of Hebridean sheep

-Hebridean Hogget Lamb – The ultimate slow food
+Hebridean Hogget Lamb – The ultimate, naturally slow food

-Our black, pure-breed Hebridean sheep thrive year-round on the natural, slow-growing vegetation of our croft and the common hill grazings in Eriskay.
-Our slow-maturing hogget lambs enjoy two summers of good living.
+Our black, pure-breed Hebridean sheep thrive year-round on the natural, diverse vegetation of our croft and the common hill grazings in Eriskay.
+The slow-maturing hogget lambs enjoy two full summers of good living.
 Their meat is low in fat and cholesterol and has extraordinary depth of colour and flavour.
 This meat demands respect!
 Cook low.
 Cook Slow.
 Take time to enjoy!

-Our Hebridean Hogget Lamb is 100% free of hormones and anti-biotics.
-It is of course fully traceable.
+Our Hebridean Hogget Lamb is geotraceable, grass-fed, free of hormones and antibiotics – 100% natural.

 The meat is sold on the bone, vacuum-packed, frozen, and available only at The Big Garden.

 Cuts and prices – valid until end of November 2018

 |Joint / Cut (on bone)||Pack Size||Price £ / kg||Typical cost|

 |Loin chop||Pack of 4 to 6||£24.00||£5 – £10|

 |Chops / Cutlets||Pack of 4 to 6||£20.00||£4 – £10|